Karla Diaz (gymnast)

-Karla Diaz (born 5 July 1995) is a Mexican rhythmic gymnast.
+Karla Díaz Arnal (born 5 July 1995) is a Mexican rhythmic gymnast.
 She is a multiple Pan American medalist.

 Personal life

 She was born into a sporting family and was inspired to take up the sport at age 3 or 4, after having accompanied her sister to the hall.
 Her idol is Russian rhythmic gymnast Irina Tchachina.
 She studied communication at Anahuac University.

 Career

 In 2014 she competed at the World Cup in Lisbon being 35th in the All-Around, 34th with hoop, 36th with ball, 35th with clubs and 32nd with ribbon.
 She was 40th in Corbeil-Essonnes and 36th in Minsk.
 At the World Championships in Izmir she ended 63rd in the All-Around, 89th with hoop, 63rd with ball, 58th with clubs and 17th in teams.
 In November she won silver with clubs at the Central American and Caribbean Games.

 The following year she, again, debuted in Lisbon ending 38th in the All-Around, 45th with hoop, 41st with ball, 28th with clubs and 31st with ribbon.
 She was 31st at the World Cup in Sofia, 44th in Pesaro and 31st in Kazan.
 At the 2015 Pan American Games she was 5th in the All-Around, 7th with hoop, 6th with clubs, 5 with ribbon and won bronze with ball.
 At the World Championships she was 19th in teams, 42nd in the All-Around, 37th with hoop, 34th with ball, 41st with clubs and 77th with ribbon.

 2016 saw her 34th in the World Cup in Pesaro, then she took part in the Olympics’ qualification where she took 12th place and was the first reserve for the Games.

 In 2017 she started by being 23rd in the All-Around at the World Cup in Kazan.
 Selected for the World Championships in Pesaro she was 50th in the All-Around, 65th with hoop, 39th with ball, 67th with clubs and 21st with ribbon.
 At the Pan American Championships she was 5th in the All-Around, 6th with hoop, 6th with ball, won bronze with clubs and ribbon and silver in teams.